-As its name suggests, it’s designed like a castle which has made it a popular site for wedding receptions, movie filming and tourist visitors.
+As its name suggests, Hatley Castle is designed like a castle.
+This has made the mansion a popular site for wedding receptions, movie filming and general visits.

 Hatley Castle Park

-Today Hatley Castle is a museum, university building, National Historic Site and park.
-Located at 2005 Sooke Road, it’s about an 8-minute drive from Fort Rodd Hill and 18 minutes from Goldstream Provincial Park.
+Today, Hatley Castle is a museum, university building, National Historic Site and park.
+Located at 2005 Sooke Road, it’s about an 8-minute drive from Fort Rodd Hill and around 18 minutes from Goldstream Provincial Park.

-The main grounds at Hatley Castle are free and open to the public, additional expansive gardens have an admission fee, the small museum is by donation and guided tours of the castle are available for a charge at designated times or by appointment.
+The main grounds at Hatley Castle are free and open to the public, while additional expansive gardens require a fee.
+Entrance to the small museum is by donation.
+Guided tours of the castle are available for a charge at designated times or by appointment.

 About Hatley Castle

-Hatley Castle was designed in a Tudor-revival style by the BC architect Samuel Maclure.
-It was a magnificent Edwardian mansion that rivaled the finest homes in Western Canada, including the one he grew up in as a young boy – Craigdarroch Castle – which his wealthy father, Robert Dunsmuir, had built in the 1890’s close to downtown Victoria.
+BC architect Samuel Maclure designed Hatley Castle in a Tudor-revival style.
+Upon completion, this magnificent Edwardian mansion rivalled the finest homes in Western Canada, including the one James Dunsmuir grew up in as a young boy – Craigdarroch Castle.
+Craigdarroch Castle is what his father, the wealthy Robert Dunsmuir, had built close to downtown Victoria in the 1890s.

-Today Hatley Castle is open to the public at certain times and has a small museum in its basement and extensive gardens all around.
+Hatley Castle is open today to the public at certain times.
+It has a small museum in its basement and extensive gardens all around.